 Until fairly recently, the only feminist voices that were really heard were those of scholars, social leaders, and celebrities, while the masses of women from across the world remained largely silent.
-Social media changed that, offering women from across the world to participate in the movement and to share their own experiences of victimization and bias.
+We have seen how social media has reshaped feminism, offering thousands of women from across the world to participate in the movement and to share their own experiences of victimization and bias.
 While the representation of women in the media remains inadequate, social media provides a more level playing field, featuring not just rich and powerful white women, but women of different ethnicities, nationalities, and societies.

-Social media has transformed feminism from a niche movement dominated by western elites to one that is truly global and unifying.
+Social media platforms have transformed feminism from a niche movement dominated by western elites to one that is truly global and unifying.
 Since the explosion in popularity of platforms like Facebook and Twitter, ordinary women have been able to make impassioned pleas for help, reveal their horror stories, or inspire others to action.
-The greatest strength of feminism in recent years has been the solidarity of those inspired to fight for equal rights under the banner of feminism and geographic barriers no longer serve as an obstacle.
+The greatest strength of the word feminist in recent years has been the solidarity of those inspired to fight for equal rights under the banner of feminism and geographic barriers no longer serve as an obstacle.

-While it’s easy to dismiss social media campaigns as insignificant, they have had a huge impact, raising awareness about women’s rights and the violation of those rights.
+While it’s easy to dismiss the campaigns as insignificant, we have seen how social media is changing the feminist movement, raising awareness about women’s rights and the violation of those rights.
 Meaningful change is just not possible without higher levels of awareness.
 The #BringBackOurGirls campaign, for example, helped to highlight the plight of schoolgirls in Nigeria, who were abducted by Boko Haram.
 Similarly, the #NiUnaMenos campaign helped organize and unify women from over 10 Latin American countries, bringing them out onto the streets to demand an end to violence against women.

 Forcing Needed Change